bsuth/punchfolio/content/projects/rule-builder/index.md

 Marketing Tech team came up with a solution to have different discount applied to different plans, which would allow the company to generate more revenue for the user acquisition.
 However, the promotion software did not support customizing discount based on different plans.
-My contribution was to design a new interface that allows our marketing managers to customize vouchers for different plans.
+My contribution was to **design a new interface that allows our marketing managers to customize vouchers for different plans**.

 ## Understanding use cases